 - All students are expected to familiarize themselves with the following information, available on the Senate Committee on Curriculum & Academic Standards webpage. - York's Academic Honesty Policy and Procedures is located on the York University Senate webpage.
 As per Senate Policy, academic honesty and integrity is defined as conduct that violates the ethical or legal standards of the University community or of one's program or specialization is subject to severe penalties.
 Students are responsible for understanding the nature and consequences of these offences, as contained in the Senate Policy on Academic Honesty.
-More information on academic integrity for students can be found on the York Academic Integrity Website. - Ethics Review Process for research involving human participants located using the Senate Policy Research Involving Human Participants link - Course requirement accommodation for students with disabilities, including physical, medical, systemic, learning and psychiatric disabilities can be accessed using the Academic Accommodation for Students with Disabilities link. - Information on student conduct standards can be reviewed on the Code of Student Rights and Responsibilities webpage. - Students requiring religious accommodation should review the Religious Accommodations Guidelines using the Religious Observance link.
+More information on academic integrity for students can be found on the York Academic Integrity Website. - Ethics Review Process for research involving human participants located using the Senate Policy Research Involving Human Participants link.
+York Academic Integrity Website. - Ethics Review Process for research involving human participants located using the Senate Policy Research Involving Human Participants link. - Course requirement accommodation for students with disabilities, including physical, medical, systemic, learning and psychiatric disabilities can be accessed using the Academic Accommodation for Students with Disabilities link. - Information on student conduct standards can be reviewed on the Code of Student Rights and Responsibilities webpage. - Students requiring religious accommodation should review the Religious Accommodations Guidelines using the Religious Observance link.